soni2261/BugTheDuck/README.md

-# unconventional-community-bot
+# bugtheduck
-discord bot for unconventional profiles
+BugTheDuck is a discord bot for Unconventional Community profiles